discretize/discretize-guides/fractals/lonely-tower/index.md

 ## Astral Purifiers
 <Grid>
 <GridItem>
 Inside the room, you will find four Astral Purifier Nodes that must be repaired.
-Interacting with a node will give you the effect _Time Running Out_.
+Interacting with a node will give you the effect <Label>Time Running Out</Label>.
 It will turn your weapon skills into a Simon Says styled minigame, where you will have to press a highlighted skill 10 times, before the 30 second timer runs out.
 Pressing the wrong skill will knock you back and cancel the minigame, requiring you to start again.

 During the minigame, three Avatars of Spite will spawn and fixate on the player reapiring the node.
 When they get close they will apply <Condition name="Poisoned"/> and explode knocking the player back, cancelling the minigame.
 These can either be dealt with by the rest of the party, using crowd control and killing them, or alternatively the player on the node can b e given or use their own source of <Boon name="Stability"/> to negate the knockback, allowing them to continue the game.
 The <Boon name="Stability"/> method allows multiple nodes to be completed at the same time.
 </GridItem>